borderyz/neurowaves-lab-documentation/docs/source/2-meg-kit-system/6-experiment-design.rst

 Additionally,
 - if you are using TriggerMode: `single_channel` then add the following column:
-- `channel`: the channel on which the trigger is sent
+- `channel`: an ordered sequence of the channels on which any trigger is sent in their chronological order
 - if you are using TriggerMode: `binary_coded` then add the following column:
-- `binary_code`: the binary code associated to the event type
+- `binary_code`: the binary code associated to the event type, in its chronological order

 Files produced by the experiment design
 ---------------------------------------